confluentinc/ksql/design-proposals/klip-53-pull-queries-on-streams.md

 ## Documentation Updates

-* We will add a new block to the quickstart.
 * We will update the docs to remove references to the former restriction and document the new ability.
 * We should add a new example or amend some current examples